ccims/gropius-login-service/docs/index.md

 Refresh token flow as usual.

+## Flow: Gropius Client accesses User Account

+The user is not authenticated at the gropius client but only authorizes the gropius client to access resources at the gropius resource server.
+For displaying purposes, the gropius client can access the user account.

 ## Flow: Machine Gropius Client Accesses Gropius Resource Server

 Client credentials flow for gropius client running, e.g., as CLI application, as usual.